SShankar-ssh/R_ClinProg/README.md

+# ClinProg_R
-# ClinProg_RWelcome to the repository with clinical programming activities in R.
+## Welcome to the repository with clinical programming activities in R.